 3. Improper Lighting

-Hailing from the Rainforest, the Prayer plant thrives best under the shade of forest in its natural habitat.
+Hailing from the Rainforest, the Prayer Plant thrives best under the shade of the forest in its natural habitat.
 They prefer low to medium bright indirect light conditions.

-Even if it is kept under artificial light, too much light can cause Prayer Plants to burn or scorch.
+Even if kept under artificial light for more than 16 hours, too much light can cause Prayer Plants to burn or scorch.

 Brown spots on the foliage, brown tips, or even faint yellowed leaves indicate burned vegetation.
 In severe cases, you may notice all of these characteristics simultaneously.

 Low light may have a similar effect, but it is rare to see brown foliage due to less sunlight.